Add and use Wi-Fi settings on your devices in Microsoft Intune

 - Windows 10 and later

-The Wi-Fi import profile (for Windows 8.1 and later) lets you import Wi-Fi settings as an XML file that you previously exported from a different device.
+- For Windows 8.1 and later, you can choose Wi-Fi import.
+This option lets you import Wi-Fi settings as an XML file that you previously exported from a different device.

-When you're done, go back to the Create Profile pane, and hit Create.
+When you're done, select Create Profile > Create.

-The profile is created and appears on the profiles list pane.
+The profile is created, and shown in the profiles list (Device configuration > Profiles).